 In every neighborhood there is a standout yard.
 The plants are verdant, the foliage colorful, and each individual element complements the whole.
 Yards worthy of the pages of Better Homes and Gardens reflect the hand of a skillful gardener.
 The C-suite leader can learn from the expertise of a master gardener.
-Here are three principles from horticulture that benefit higher education.
+Here are four principles from horticulture that benefit higher education.

 1. Fundamentals matter.
 The beautiful blooms that you see are the result of rich soil.
 Good gardens are rooted in nutrient rich dirt.
 Inexperienced gardeners are eager to consider pretty plants, but often fail to consider the context these plants need to flourish.
 There is nothing glamorous about loam, but a good gardener is willing to get their hands dirty and attend to the essentials that provide a foundation for everything else.